-Linuron (Lorox) can be used for preemergence application but crop safety is marginal; be careful not to exceed label recommendations on rate.
-This herbicide will control annual broadleaf weeds better then trifluralin, particularly nightshade, mustards, and sowthistle.
+Linuron (Lorox) and prometryn (Caparol) are used for preemergence applications; be careful not to exceed label recommendations on rate.
+These herbicides will control annual broadleaf weeds better than trifluralin, particularly nightshade, mustards, and sowthistle.

 S-metolachlor (Dual Magnum) can be used for preemergence application, but care must be taken to select the correct rate.
 Lower amounts must be used on coarse-textured soils.
 This herbicide will provide partial control of yellow nutsedge and good control of a number of broadleaf and grass weeds, including nightshades.